-Question paper is to be set on the spot jointly by the Internal and External Examiners.
+Instructions for the paper setter: question paper is to be set on the spot jointly by the Internal and External Examiners.
 Two copies of the same may be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.

 1. To determine minimum number of quadrats required for reliable estimate of biomass ingrasslands through species area curves.